How Exercise Affects Your Brain

 Fitness can benefit your brain — and so much more

-There’s so much that scientists have yet to learn about the way our body and mind work — but one thing that is clear from what has been observed is that exercise is a key element to a healthy lifestyle.
+Scientists are still yet to learn about the extent that our body and mind work together — but one thing that is clear is that exercise is a key element to a healthy lifestyle.

 There’s no perfect time to start, so why wait to experience these benefits for yourself?